Ace Hardware: Asia

 PT Ace Hardware brought the brand to Indonesia in 1995 and became a publicly traded company in 2007.
 By 2010, there were 39 stores in 18 cities.
 As of January 2023, there were 229 stores located in 56 cities throughout Indonesia.
-29 years passed, it was announced the Ace brand left the country on December 31, 2024 and eventually rebranded to Azko from January 1, 2025.
+After 29 years, it was announced the Ace brand would leave the country on December 31, 2024, and the stores were rebranded to Azko from January 1, 2025.
+On July 29, 2026, Ace Hardware opened its first store in Indonesia again, this time under Mitra Adiperkasa, in Sunter Mall, North Jakarta.

 Giant Ace SDN BHD brought Ace to Malaysia in 1996.
 By 2010, it had 10 stores in the Kuala Lumpur metropolitan area.
 Ace Hardware Malaysia currently has 22 branches nationwide as of January 1, 2022.

 Ace Hardware Philippines Inc was founded in 1997, opening its first branch in the Philippines at SM Southmall in Metro Manila.
 Currently, Ace Hardware has more than 100 branches all over the country.
-ACE Hardware is an affiliate of the SM Group of Companies.
+Ace Hardware is an affiliate of the SM Group of Companies.
+In 2016, a viral Facebook joke event titled Suntukan sa Ace Hardware (lit.
+Fistfight at Ace Hardware) drew widespread online attention in the Philippines after tens of thousands of users indicated interest in a fictitious mass fistfight at an Ace branch in SM City Lucena; the company initially denied involvement but later acknowledged the meme through promotional social media posts.
+On the scheduled date, the store staged a mock activity at the location, allowing visitors to participate in photo opportunities rather than any actual altercation.

 Ace signed licensing agreements in Taiwan in 1998, and Singapore, Japan, and Hong Kong in 2000.

 Ace spent more than $300 million on products from China in 2006.
 The following year, the company opened its first outsourcing and storage facility in Shanghai and moved purchasing operations from Hong Kong.

 Ace Hardware came to Maldives in 2011 through a partnership between the American company and Co-Load Maldives Pvt Ltd. The collaboration opened its third store in 2022.
 Alongside the Eugene Group, it attempted to expand into South Korea in 2018 but was blocked by the country's Ministry of SMEs and Startups.
 The company has since managed to add four locations in Seoul and Goyang.
 Ace expanded to Vietnam in November 2019, opening a store in Ho Chi Minh City.